-All our interiors use lines, whether they are horizontal, vertical, curved or dynamic.
+All our interiors use lines, whether they are horizontal, vertical, curved, or dynamic.
 Lines are effectively used to dramatize or soften a space.
 For example, curved lines and elliptical segments balance the severity of harsh lines, evoking a calming, graceful décor.
 Comparatively, horizontal lines can be stabilising and provide a smooth transition between rooms making your home wholesome.
-Additionally, try playing with Geometric or Organic shapes to reinforces designs making them even more impressive.
+Additionally, try playing with Geometric or Organic shapes to reinforce designs making them even more impressive.

 Textures & Patterns

 Find appropriate textures to add emphasis and contrast to the finished design.
 When designing a room in your household, think about which patterns can enhance your designs, try to find the correct ones which complement one another to create a coherent look.
-Things to consider when using patterns and textures, are points such as size, style and scale when selecting fabrics.
+Things to consider when using patterns and textures are points such as size, style, and scale when selecting fabrics.
 These two elements are fun to use and really infuse a space with flavour!

 Charlotte adds, "Our expertise extends externally too as we pay homage to the surrounding areas of the homes we dress, seamlessly pairing our design with external environments."